AbubakarShf/AbubakarShf/README.md

 ---

 ### I am AbubakarShf.
 I am a third-year undergraduate student at National Textile University.
-I am an aspiring Junior Junior web Developer at EESTONE.
+I am an aspiring Junior web Developer at EESTONE and also a freelancer at [fiverr](https://www.fiverr.com/users/abubakarshf/).
 My other interests aside from web Dev are Backend Development, DevOps and Flutter.